Conduitry/defiler/API.md

 This can be asked for physical or virtual files.
 If you ask for a file during the initial wave of processing before it is available, Defiler will wait for the file to be ready and transformed.
 If it ever happens that every in-progress file is waiting for a file to become available, the deadlock will be broken by Defiler resolving all of the pending `File`s to `undefined`.
 This may happen multiple times during the initial wave of processing.

 When used in your transform, this will also register the file being transformed as depending on the file or files in `path`.
 Once the initial wave of processing is complete, any changes to dependencies will cause their dependents to be re-transformed.
-When used in a generator, this will register the generator as depending on the file on files in `path`, and any changes to dependencies will cause the generator to be re-run.
+When used in a generator, this will register the generator as depending on the file or files in `path`, and any changes to dependencies will cause the generator to be re-run.

 ### `add(file)`